jlcanela/hasura-template/README.md

 ## Customization

 You can modify the .env-template file to add or remove environment variables as needed for your project.
-Remember to update the create-env.sh script accordingly if you add new sensitive fields that require random generation.
+Remember to update the ./scripts/configure.sh script accordingly if you add new sensitive fields that require random generation.

 ## Troubleshooting